 He watches them and attempts their same easy pace; it is sort of like he were hopping like a frog across the ground if he were still in human form, front legs intersecting back legs with each bound, but it is much more suited to his current shape.
 Surprisingly, it is possible, even easy, to talk while running like this.

 “By chance, do you all know Marista, the wolf-witch?”
-[See Part 1!]
+[If you don’t know heree Part 1!]

 “Aye, that pretender.
 Nice enough when she’s puttin’ on to be a wolf but boy does she swat when she’s one o’ them hairless things.”